rubyeffect/faceauth/README.md

 ``` erb
 <%= link_to "Log in using your face", faceauth.new_session_path %><br />
 ```
-(NOTE: Ensure to setup process of recording user picture during signup process and store details in :user_picture column.)
+(**Note:** Ensure to setup process of recording user picture during signup process and store details in :user_picture column.)

 Next, setup the configuration: